AlbinEriksson/WaveLand-ASL/README.md

  * Nightmares
    * Entering
    * Exiting
+ * Sword
+   * Collecting sword on the cliff, and not in the boss fight

 ## How to install
 If you can't find it in LiveSplit itself, you can manually install it by: